steve4444/RegInject/ReadMe.md

 ### Examples

-    # Creates the hive file adminhive with the entries from admin.reg
+    # Create the hive file adminhive with the entries from admin.reg
     .\RegInject admin.reg -i adminhive

     # Like above, but the hive is automatically named adminhive